About Terroir Talking

 There are also times of stillness when words flow.
 When I am alone in the vineyards or wandering quietly in cellars, I imagine what life is like for a vine, a wine fermenting, a barrel awaiting a new vintage.
 I consider it my job to surrender to each moment and become a conduit for the sentient stories that emerge.

 Some of my greatest moments have come when the initial awkwardness of an interview transitions into connection.
-First I have to establish myself as sincerely interested in the person as an individual.
 I do as much research as I can so my questions are personal and thought provoking.
 Then I try to fade into the background and let the person I am interviewing move through space as if I were not there.
 That is when I can feel them and understand their relationship to the vines and their sensibility for making wine.
 Trust is the greatest gift we can give to each other.
 I take these experiences very seriously and write each person’s story as my gift to them for their trust in me.

 I never intended to be my own photographer.
 It just happened while I was out exploring.
 In the moment, I saw so much, and knowing from experience that the moment might never happen again, I started shooting.
 Everything I had learned was swirling around in my head while I stared through the lens.
 Knowledge and the camera took me deeper and deeper.
 Life, in all its splendor, was jumping into my camera.
 Thanks to the magic of digital photography, I was full of curiosity and without any fear.
 The result was a huge collection of images.
 After a lot of encouragement, I created a collection of the images available for purchase with the added benefit of demonstrating my commitment to preserving our ecology by donating of 50% of the proceeds to Conservation International, an organization whose efforts are create and constructive.